IAG Statutes adopted by the IAG Council

 - is subject to the Statutes and Bylaws of the IUGG.

-- In the event of the dissolution of the IAG, its assets shall be ceded to the IUGG.
+(b) In the event of the dissolution of the IAG, its assets shall be ceded to the IUGG.

 The IAG shall pursue the following objectives to achieve its mission:

-- Study, at the highest possible level of accuracy, all geodetic problems related to Earth observation and global change, including:
+(a) Study, at the highest possible level of accuracy, all geodetic problems related to Earth observation and global change, including:

 - Definition, establishment, and maintenance of global and regional reference systems for interdisciplinary use.

-- Rotation of the Earth and planets.
+- Rotation of the Earth and other celestial bodies of the solar system.

 - Positioning and deformation.